SERG-Delft/hyperion/docs/writing-java-kotlin-plugin.md

 ```

 Make sure to update the path to your shadow jar as appropriate.
 For the example setup given, it'd be `build/addtext-1.0-SNAPSHOT-all.jar`.
 This Dockerfile uses the CONFIGPATH environment variable to specify the path to the config.

+# Extra: Testing Your Plugin

+If you want to test your plugin as part of a real pipeline, there's a pair of plugins that are specifically designed for this purpose.
+The [reader](/pipeline/plugins/reader) plugin reads input from stdin and sends it into the pipeline, while the [printer](/pipeline/plugins/printer) plugin prints any messages it receives.
+As such, if you want to test your plugin in a real pipeline, you can set up a plugin manager that uses a reader as input, routes it to your plugin, then routes it to the printer plugin.

 # Other APIs